Have you done an interview on Zoom or Skype and felt like it could have gone a lot better?

 If you answered yes, then keep reading this list of tips for a great Skype or Zoom interview!

-Working from home I use my webcam and virtual video technology much more often than I did in a traditional office environment.
+And like you have probably found, I was using my webcam, Skype, Zoom and virtual video technology much more than I did in a traditional office setting.

-After my disastrous Skype interview, I knew I needed to master video conference call based interviews.
+After my disastrous Zoom interview, I knew I needed to master Zoom call videos.

-I’ve put together the following list of tips for a great Zoom or Skype interview so you will be more prepared to win that work at home job or contract!
-(Pro Tip: These tips work WebEx too!)
+I’ve put together the following list of tips for a great Zoom or Skype interview so you will be more prepared to win that job or contract!

 5 Tips for a Great Skype Interview